CurtinIDS/ResBazPerth2022/_posts/2020-07-02-session_recordings_thank_you.markdown

 And that's a wrap on ResBaz Perth 2021!!

-Thank you to our amazing volunteers, presenters, helpers and organisers!
+Thank you to our amazing volunteers, presenters, helpers, organisers and participants!

 We had 25+ speakers 20+ helpers deliver over 40 hours of content this past week, with over 650 registrations from over 250 individuals!